aerogear/native-android-example/README.md

     ...
 }
 ```
-- Edit the `AndroidManifest.xml` to allow permissions for the push notifications and change which class the application is launched from.
+- Edit the `AndroidManifest.xml` to allow permissions for the push notifications.

 ```xml
 <manifest>